adityaramesh/ccbase/README.md

 ## Planned updates

+- Tuple arithmetic.
+- Support for typesetting paragraphs with a given character width.
 - Generate HTML documentation from code.
 - Structure the documentation so that each file has an associated tutorial page.
   The summary of each header given in this page should be taken from the summary provided in the tutorial page for the header.
-- Add support for typesetting paragraphs with a given character width.
-- Add support for compiler version detection.
-- Add support for kernel version detection.

 # Installation